 Blurb: “Holden’s is best known for its chicken stew, and for good reason.
 The stew is the highlight of the menu.
 Hushpuppies are a solid side.
-Rest of menu is on par with similar drive-in type options.
+Rest of the menu is on par with similar drive-in type options.
 Never a crowd to compete with.
 As others have said, it’s cash only, though an ATM is on site.”
 Daniel R, Yelp

 Directions: Honestly, a closer drive from Exit 22, but if you take Exit 21, head east on US-29 N toward E Blackstock Rd.
 Quickly you will turn right onto E Blackstock Rd and follow that for about a mile.
 Use the left 2 lanes to turn left onto John B White Sr Blvd.
 Go about 1 mile.
 Turn right onto SC-295 S/Southport Rd and Holden’s will be about 1.7 miles down on your right.
-IF you take Exit 22, pick up the directions from “Turn left on John B White Sr Blvd.”
+If you take Exit 22, pick up the directions from “Turn left on John B White Sr Blvd.”

 NOTE: Cash Only, no cards accepted

 Monday – Saturday: 11 am – 9 pm

 A photo posted by Chris Honeycutt (@chrishoneycutt) on

 Blurb: “My husband and I LOVE this place.
 Don’t be fooled — this place may be next to a gas station, but this little restaurant has BBQ that is excellent!
 I always get Sams Regular – their pulled pork sandwich — with 2 sides (I get green beans and sweet potato crunch!)
 I load that sandwich up with their “Secret” sauce (We HAVE to buy this in a quart every time we come because it’s finger-lickin’ good).
 I’d recommend this restaurant to anyone!” ~ Jessica Watts, Google Review